a6b8/awesome-x402-servers/README.md

 # Awesome x402 Servers

-Awesome MCP Servers with x402 Payment Protocol Integration
+Awesome Servers with x402 Payment Protocol Integration

 > 📅 Updated for June 2025 release of x402 Whitepaper and Protocol Specs